 Training in the principles of Maritime Archaeology and survey will be given to all participants during the project.
 Basic training in the following where applicable:

 Underwater Mapping & Surveys, The Principles of Artefact In-Situ Recording, Artefact Registration, and Archaeological Photography, and Aquascan metal detectors/graidometers, The Wrecking Process and Ship Construction.

-All students must fly into either Santiago Airport code STI or Puerto Plata code POP.
+All students must fly into Puerto Plata code POP, there is a second airport STI Santiago which could be used.
 The chosen airport will be determined depending on the Team make up.
 Once the team has been decided then the airport will be chosen.

 If your application is successful, an invoice will be sent after acceptance of your application form, where upon the full field school fee amount is to deposited into ADMAT ’s bank account in the UK.